godbout/kindaVim.docs/README.md

 ### kV Accessibility Strategy: text manipulation; accurate.

+kV detects automatically which Strategy to use, but sometimes you may wish to enforce the Keyboard Strategy even when the text is Accessible.
+You can do so by pressing `fn` while doing a move.
+This is useful when you're in a text input but want to scroll through the UI (scrollbars) rather than the text/caret, or to move from one input to another in some apps with custom UI.

 | Normal Mode                                 | count | &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; | Visual Mode | count |
 | ---:                                        | :---:           | :---:                                | ---:                                        | :---:
 | `_`                                         | ✅️              |                                      | `_`                                         | ✅️️